@Option

 Type

-You must specify a data type for each name in the given location.
+You must supply a data type for each name in the given location.

-You can specify a data type as follows:
+You can supply the data type as follows:

 - Type name: